ONLYOFFICE/k8s-docs-example/README.md

 `jwt.inBody` Specifies the enabling the token validation in the request body to the ONLYOFFICE Docs by default: `false`

+`jwt.existingSecret` The name of an existing secret containing variables for jwt.
+If not specified, a secret named `example.jwt` will be created

 `service.type` docs-example service type by default: `ClusterIP`

 `service.port` docs-example service port by default: `3000`